broskos/registry-image-tags/README.md

 # OLM Catalog Bundle Parser

-A lightweight Python utility designed to parse OPM (Operator Package Manager) rendered catalogs.
-This tool identifies all entries with the olm.bundle schema and extracts their associated sha256 image digests.
+A Python utility designed to parse OPM (Operator Package Manager) rendered catalogs.
+This tool scans the catalog for entries with the olm.bundle schema, extracts the sha256 image digests, and saves the results to a local text file.

 ### Prerequisites

  * Python 3.x: Ensure you have Python installed on your system.